trigaten/Learn_Prompting/src/pages/faq.md

 [Our Discord](https://discord.gg/learn-prompting) is a great place for this!

 > Can I help add to the site?

 Yes, we are always looking for more contributors!
 You can find more information [here](https://learnprompting.org/contribute).

-What is the point of prompting?
+> What is the point of prompting?

+Prompting is about effectively communicating with AI!
+The better you are at prompting, the more ways you'll have to use this new technology well.

 How do I make or fix [x prompt]? (both text and images)

-How do I set up my OpenAI API key?

 What does it mean to be a prompt engineer?

-How do I find work prompting?

-How universal is this course?
+> How universal is this course?

-How can I access GPT-4?
+This course focuses in on prompting as a way to interact with AI, but the AI in turn can be applied to writing, coding, image generation, and much more!

 Misc questions:
 Is there a Learn Prompting certificate you can earn?